-

 Quick jaunt to the Humber Estuary

 What could possibly go wrong?
 A week of intense work stress and very little sleep followed by my first 400km Audax (randonnée, brevet) in 10 years.
-Actually, quite a lot, as it turned out, but little of it to do with my physical Read more
+Actually, quite a lot, as it turned out, but little of it to do with my physical condition… after all, I know I can cope without sleep and I have more kms in… Read more

 -